Background

 Values

-The Namibia Training Authority embraces the following values in the delivery of our mandate to RAISE the bar as far as Vocational Education and Training is concerned:
+The Namibia Training Authority embraces the following values in the delivery of our mandate as per the 2024-28 Integrated Strategic Business Plan (ISBP):

 Frequently Asked Questions